8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 ![9 square grid showing large, mid, and small cap vertically and value, core, growth horizontally.
 Relatively even distribution vertically while percent of growth increases in each.](/media/paycheck-to-paycheck/pc-grid-20220428.jpg)

 I will add, for the [.financial independence](FI) experiments, each portfolio variation except the all equities allocation has a rebalancing token available.
 According to my [personal investment policy](/experiences/finances/investment-policy/#rebalancing-the-portfolio) I have the ability to rebalance all of them except Mark 0.
-The next step is to wait until July, because that’s the earliest I would be allowed to rebalance the portfolios according to the rules I’ve set for myself.
+The next step is to wait until July, because that’s the earliest I’d be allowed to rebalance the portfolios according to the rules I’ve set for myself.

 It’s worth noting that because I’m in the process of closing my M1 Finance account, I may not rebalance at all; choosing to withdraw the funds instead.
 I’m also not dollar cost averaging into the fund portfolios at the moment and won’t be rebalancing them, even if they have a token available.
 I may leave the account open for a little while longer for the purposes of the FI experiments, which are proving viable during this downward swing.